roberthatwork/broadcastme/README.md

 # Live Video Streaming over Solace (BroadcastMe) Samples
 ## Overview

 This project illustrates how one can stream live video via Solace.
+Take a look also at the blog post [here](https://solace.com/blog/use-cases/live-video-streaming-solace-part-2).

 The following diagram shows the flow of video stream from the live source to the receiving device: